 This research group is interested in DNA recombination, repair, and mutation processes relevant to human health.
 Specifically, they are currently pursuing the following processes:

 - Retroviral integration reaction by which retroviruses such as HIV-1 insert viral DNA into host chromosomes

 - Resolution of replicated hairpin telomeres in the Lyme disease spirochete Borrelia burgdorferi and other pathogenic bacteria

-- Repair of phosphotyrosyl-DNA adducts formed by failed topoisomerase reaction in eukaryotic organisms
+- Repair of phosphotyrosyl-DNA adducts formed by abortive topoisomerase reaction in eukaryotic organisms

 - DNA mutation by cytosine deamination catalyzed by the APOBEC3B enzyme

 The researchers use X-ray crystallography to determine 3D structures of protein-DNA complexes that represent intermediates of these DNA-processing reactions.
 The structural information is crucial for mechanistic understanding of aforementioned processes, which may ultimately aid in the development of new drugs or tools for genetic manipulations.